Nigeria, Italy partner on human trafficking – Envoy - Nigeria Today

 She also solicited for assistance in the areas of technical and logistic support as well as empowerment of rescued victims of human trafficking.

-The post Nigeria, Italy partner on human trafficking – Envoy appeared first on Vanguard News.
+The post Nigeria, Italy partner on human trafficking – Envoy appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG